Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 There are hundreds of Korean learning apps out there.
 Some are generic, while a few are dedicated to a specific purpose.

 Imagine you only need basic Korean conversation skills to visit South Korea.
-It might be enough to have an app that provides basic vocabulary and phrasebooks in that case.
+It might be enough to have an app that provides basic vocabulary and phrasebooks.

 Then, you’ll need apps to help you reach the advanced level or prepare you for the higher TOPIK level V. Also, an app based on an immersive approach covers all aspects, like writing, reading, speaking, and listening.